 - Modified Broad Match Keywords: +website +design +Barrie

 Don’t throw your advertising dollars away with a hastily-prepared pay-per-click program.
 Be methodical in your approach and stay mindful of the desired outcome (a new customer).
-With practice and patience, you will be reaping the rewards of a well-tuned AdWords campaign.
+With practice and patience, you will be reaping the rewards of a well-tuned digital advertising campaign.